pakeke-constructor/funbot/README.md

-*  any digit pushes that digit onto the stack

-*  any lowercase alphabet character pushes that character onto the stack, except v
+any lowercase alphabet character is a label, except v

-*  any uppercase alphabet character is a teleporter, except V
+any uppercase alphabet character is a teleporter, except V

 =  pops 2 values off stack,  bot.hash[bottom] = top.